Tutorial on amortized optimization: Extensions

 where $H(y) \defeq -\sum_i y_i \log y_i$ is the entropy function. \Cref{eq:simplex-proj} has a closed-form solution given by the \emph{softargmax}, \ie $\pi(x)_j = e^{x_j} / \sum_i e^{x_i}$, which is historically referred to as the \emph{softmax}. \end{itemize}

-Going beyond these, we next cover differentiable projections onto \emph{convex cones}, noting that they can also be softened or regularized to help with continuity when composed with learning and amortization methods. \citet{ali2017semismooth,busseti2019solution} discuss differentiating the standard Euclidean projections onto these, including: \begin{itemize} \item
+This section goes beyond these to differentiable projections onto \emph{convex cones}.
+These can also be softened or regularized to help with continuity when composed with learning and amortization methods. \citet{ali2017semismooth,busseti2019solution} discuss differentiating the standard Euclidean projections onto these, including: \begin{itemize} \item The \emph{second-order, Lorentz, or ice cream cone} defined by